Cyber Team in Akihabara: Story

 Twelve-year-old junior high school student Hibari Hanakoganei lives in Akihabara, a suburb of Tokyo, in the year 2010.
 The current craze among young girls in Akihabara are electronic pets called "Pata-Pi."
-Hibari seems to be the only girl in town who doesn't have one and can only admire the PataPi owned by her best friend, Suzume, whom she has named Francesca.
+Hibari seems to be the only girl in town without one and can only admire the PataPi owned by her best friend, Suzume, whom she has named Francesca.

 Late one evening, Hibari sees a hill and recognizes a person standing beside a tree at its peak as "her Prince", who has been appearing to her in her dreams.
 She runs towards him and he mysteriously vanishes.
 A glowing sphere descends from the sky and lands on her palms.
 It materializes into a PataPi.
 She hugs it and the adventure of Hibari and Densuke the PataPi begins.

-Unbeknownst to Hibari, she is under the watchful eye of a shadowy character and is ambushed when she walks home from school.
-Attacked by strange creatures called Homunculus and confronted by a masked woman (Jun), Hibari finds out that they are after Densuke and strives to protect him.
+Unbeknownst to Hibari, she is under the watchful eye of a shadowy character and is ambushed while walking home from school by strange creatures called Homunculus and a masked woman (Jun).
+Hibari finds out that they are after Densuke and strives to protect him.
 When all else fails, Jun calls out a more powerful creature called Cerberus to attack Hibari and take Densuke from her.
 Out of extreme love for Densuke, Hibari cries out and an intense beam of light descends from the sky onto Densuke.
 Densuke vanishes and transformed into a woman in a black body suit to which various mecha components materialize and bond to her.
 Densuke has become the Diva (Aphrodite), who looks remarkably like Hibari.
 Aphrodite soundly defeats Cerberus while Jun runs away in defeated frustration.
 Unknown to Hibari, a masked man in black (Takashi a.k.a.
 Shooting Star) stands at the top of a building, observing every moment of what happened.

 Shortly thereafter, Aphrodite vanishes, and Densuke re-appears and falls to the ground as Hibari quickly scoops him up.

 The next few episodes focus on unlocking the Diva within the other PataPies.
 It shows how the three girls get along and form the Cyberteam in Akihabara, aimed at stopping masked women and their Homunculus from terrorising the city of Akihabara.